SAP-docs/contribution-guidelines/docs/content-contribution/overall-process.md

 The overall process for content contribution starts with you.

 You're reading documentation on [SAP Help Portal](http://help.sap.com).
 You come across something you're not sure is entirely accurate, or you've spotted a typo, or you think that there's a small addition or amendment that you can offer that would help clarify or otherwise add value to what's already there.
-So you look for the *Edit page* option via the *Feedback* menu in the function bar near the top of the page.
+So you look for the *Feedback > Edit page* option in the function bar near the top of the page.

 ![Content contribution link](../assets/content-contribution-link.png)